Ibn Tahir: Works

-It was also due to Ibn al-Qaisarani's indexing efforts that Ibn Majah's collection was allotted the same respect as the other five main canonical Sunni works.
-Prior to Ibn al-Qaisarani's inclusion of Ibn Majah's collection in his indexing of the Sunni cannon, major hadith scholars such as Ibn al-Salah didn't actually hold Ibn Majah's work in the high esteem it would later enjoy.
-Ibn al-Qaisarani's index was also the first instance of formally organizing the Sunni cannon based around specific books of hadith.
-Given that his index predates Ali ibn al-Athir's The Complete History and Abd al-Ghani al-Maqdisi's Al-Kamal fi Asma' al-Rijal by at least a century, modern scholarship has credited Ibn al-Qaisarani with the establishment of the foundation for the Sunni Muslim cannon.
+It was also due to Ibn Tahir's indexing efforts that Ibn Maja's collection was allotted the same respect as the other five main canonical Sunni works.
+Prior to Ibn Tahir's inclusion of Ibn Majah's collection in his indexing of the Sunni cannon, major hadith scholars such as Ibn al-Salah didn't actually hold Ibn Majah's work in the high esteem it would later enjoy.
+Ibn Tahir's index was also the first instance of formally organizing the Sunni cannon based around specific books of hadith.
+Given that his index predates Ali ibn al-Athir's The Complete History and Abd al-Ghani al-Maqdisi's Al-Kamal fi Asma' al-Rijal by at least a century, modern scholarship has credited Ibn Tahir with the establishment of the foundation for the Sunni Muslim cannon.

-Ibn al-Qaisarani was a Zahirite, or literalist, in terms of Muslim jurisprudence.
-Having also been a practitioner of Sufism, Ibn al-Qaisarani wrote about the subject in both prose and poetry.
+Ibn Tahir was a Zahirite, or literalist, in terms of Muslim jurisprudence.
+Having also been a practitioner of Sufism, Ibn Tahir wrote about the subject in both prose and poetry.
 He was criticized by theologians for his defense of Islamic music and dancing, which his detractors alleged were the precursors to Sufi whirling.
-Despite the respect accorded Ibn al-Qaisarani as a historian and traditionist, he was often criticized for the many grammatical errors in his books as well.
+Despite the respect accorded Ibn Tahir as a historian and traditionist, he was often criticized for the many grammatical errors in his books as well.